kansil/ProFAB/README.md

 ## Folders Description

 This project is made to provide some platforms that includes some pre-processed datasets(without scaling) and training algorithms.
 The platforms are based on Drug-Target Interaction prediction (dtiPred), Enzyme Commission Number prediction(ecNoPred) and Gene Ontology ID prediction (goPred).
 These files include a lot of datasets from small size (n < 500) to big size (n > 200000) to train with a numerous learning algorithms.
 Also, to train these datasets, we provide easy to use machine learning algorithm.
 By defining the name of function, optimized and tuned results can be obtained.
-The links to the folders and simple descriptions are given below:

-- **[compound_featuring](compound_featuring)**: can be used to get rdkit.Bitvector of molecules.
-- **[process_learn_evaluate](process_learn_evaluate)**: is a folder that includes files to scale, to train and to evaluate the perfomance of learnings.

 ## How to run the machine learning algorithms